FaizRasool/threetiertemplate/README.md

 13. **Active Directory Domain Services (AD DS):** This architecture provides a dedicated [Active Directory](https://msdn.microsoft.com/library/azure/jj156090.aspx) [Active Directory Domain Services](https://technet.microsoft.com/library/dd448614.aspx) into a separate forest in the cloud.

-14. **Logging and Audit: ** [Azure Activity Log](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) is a log that provides insight into the operations that were performed on resources in your subscription.
-The log captures operations were taken on the resources in your subscription, who initiated the operation, when the operation occurred, the status of the operation and the values of other properties that might help you research the operation.
-Azure Activity Log is a standard services that captures all actions on a subscription.
-Logs can be archived or exported.
+14. **Logging and Audit:** [Azure Activity Log](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) captures operations taken on the resources in your subscription such as who initiated the operation, when the operation occurred, the status of the operation and the values of other properties that might help you research the operation.
+Azure Activity Log is an Azure platform service that captures all actions on a subscription.
+Logs can be archived or exported if requried.

+15. **Network Monitoring and Alerting** [Azure Network Watcher](https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-monitoring-overview) is a platform service provides network packet capture, flow logging, topology tools and diagnostics  for network traffics within your VNets.

 Guidance and Recommendations